TOVTC/vuetify-movie-lookup/README.md

   # Vuetify Movie Lookup
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)</br></br>

-  This application This application uses Vuetify and the TMDB API to host a simple movie search application.
+  This application uses Vuetify and the TMDB API to host a simple movie search application.
 Users can search for movies by name, view extended details for a specific movie, view recommended and similar movies to search results, and view trending, popular, top-rated, and now-playing films.

   ## Table of Contents